Bill Latham (basketball): Basketball career

 He was part of the team sent to represent Australia in the 2016 Paralympics where they finished sixth.

 In 2018, he was a member of the Rollers that won the bronze medal at 2018 Wheelchair Basketball World Championship in Hamburg, Germany.

 At the 2020 Tokyo Paralympics, the Rollers finished fifth with a win–loss record of 4–4.
+At the 2024 Paris Paralympics, he was a member of the Rollers that finished fifth with a win/loss record of 3-3.